-Q&A s and live polls platform is one of those tools that help you pull the audience into your event and let them co-create it in real-time participation.
+Q&A and polls platform is one of those tools that help you pull the audience into your event and let them co-create it in real-time participation.
 In this article we evaluate the best tips and examples how you can get the most of Q&A and polls platform from the Worksup event app.

 While the tasks in Worksup interactive mobile event app are easy to use, you need to think a bit in advance about how to incorporate Q&A and polls platform into the structure of your event.
 Here are simple tips how you can use Q&A platform:

 Technical equipment and requirements

 Q&A platforms are the most efficient when questions are displayed live on the wall or on the screen.
 We have personally noticed in our events that audience feels more encouraged to submit and like more questions when they see them on the big screen.
 Also, make sure you have fully working computer with the Internet connection where you can moderate questions, a projector for presentation and a screen or a clean wall where you can present the questions.

 Q&A with upvotes, Worksup virtual events platform

 Including the technical requirements, do not forget to inform your audience about wifi and how they can login and use the event app (simple user guide slide).
 Also, why not give them a warm up exercises like a simple poll or task like “make a fun selfie,” so they could get use to using the conference app.

-Remind your guests repeatedly throughout the event that they can ask questions, vote in polls and rate speakers to enjoy fully the potential of live polling and Q&A app.
+Remind your guests repeatedly throughout the event that they can ask questions, vote in polls and rate speakers to enjoy fully the potential of event engagement system Worksup.
 Inform your guests few weeks before the event about the login requirements and send them event ID.
 Also, do not forget to ask questions about the topics beforehand, so you would discuss the most relevant information at the event.